Jatinder Mauhar: Sikander (2013)

-In Panjab University Chandigarh, there are two rival groups of students are fighting for hegemony, one lead by ‘Harjang’ and other by ‘Fateh’.
+In Panjab University Chandigarh, there are two rival groups of students are fighting for hegemony, one led by ‘Harjang’ and other by ‘Fateh’.
 Both have been patronized by political leaders.
 Patronization keeps on shifting with changing political scenario.
 Politicians use students as muscle power to capture booths, businesses and settle political scores.
 University has been turned into a minuscule of the bigger political scene.
 ‘Sikander’ belongs to a backward village and has come to study in Panjab University Chandigarh.
 After the Murder of Fateh he takes refuge to cold-blooded violence.
-Sikander's group corporatizes the illegal businesses under political patronage.
+Sikander's group corporatized the illegal businesses under political patronage.
 They capture cable network, sand mining and real estate.
 Their rival group is equally violent and competes against them on every front.
 They negotiate their animosity in student elections.
 Their public narrative is voluble but they win elections with brutal force of money and muscle.
 Here the use of money and muscle may not be at the scale of general politics but it sounds that university is a perfect theatre for political rehearsals.
 Meanwhile, Sikander has a soft corner for his former girlfriend ‘Beant’.

 Beant is a confident girl studying in University.
 She wants to live life on her own terms i.e. equal terms with everyone.
 Her life-style symbolizes her conviction towards life.
 She continues to live her way despite being victim of emotional break up and crude gender violence.
 Beant thinks that main reason of violence is rooted in society, contemporary political culture and insensitive educational institutions.
 She intends to change the atmosphere which is congenial for violence.
 In the passage of struggle she realizes that she is not alone as victim or as crusader.